KikiDotPy/Games_Projects/Escape_Space_Mission/README.md

 # Escape Space Mission 👨‍🚀

-> In this project I've followed [Mission Python book](https://nostarch.com/missionpython) using Python and Pygame Zero on MacOS to build a simple game with a map to explore and puzzles to solve.
+> ***Escape Space Mission*** is a 2D game with a map to explore and puzzles to solve.
+Developed by following [Mission Python book](https://nostarch.com/missionpython) using Python and Pygame Zero on MacOS.

 ## 👷🏻 Built with